doctorfree/cheat-sheets/networking/bind.md

 ### Ubuntu Linux

-BIND9 is available in the Main repository.
-No additional repository needs to be enabled for BIND9.
+BIND 9 is available in the Main repository.
+No additional repository needs to be enabled for BIND 9.

 ```sh
 sudo apt install bind9